Working under a contract

 The rules we follow when we tender

-We follow New Zealand Government Rules of Sourcing when we tender for services.
+We follow New Zealand Government Procurement Rules when we tender for services.

 Getting paid under a contract

 If you haven’t worked with us under a contract before you’ll need to register as a vendor to get paid by us.
-Complete the ACC111 form and send it to our vendor registration team:
+Learn more about what and how we pay you.

 Invoicing us